Colter Bay Cabins Review: Best Place to Stay in Grand Teton National Park

 There is a hair dryer included in the room for those who need one.

-In the shower is a large dispenser with shampoo, conditioner, and body wash.
 While I appreciated the free products, I didn’t care for the smell, which was an odd combination of weed and lemon.
+I also didn’t think that the shampoo worked particularly well on my thick, long hair.

 Thankfully, the strong smell of the products did dissipate once we’d been out of the shower for a bit.